-Prior Year Voting Results:

-Ms. Lanthier is a Partner, Chief Investment Officer and Portfolio Manager at Richter.
+Prior Year Voting Results: 98.46% Ms. Lanthier is a Partner, Chief Investment Officer and Portfolio Manager at Richter.
 Previously, she served as President and Chief Investment Officer, Public Markets of Fiera Capital from October 2020 to May 2022.
 She has also served in a number of senior roles at PSP Investments from 2006 to 2020, including Senior Director and Managing Director of Public Markets Investments, and most recently as the Senior Vice President and Global Head, Capital Markets.
 Ms. Lanthier has over 25 years of experience in developing investment strategies and managing portfolios of equities, bonds, derivatives and alternatives.
 Ms. Lanthier is a Chartered Financial Analyst and holds a Master of Science in Finance and Bachelor of Business Administration from Laval University.

-Trisura Board/Co mmittee Membership Public Board Membership During Last Five Years Board Trisura Group Ltd. 2023 - Present Meetings attended in 2023: 4 of 4(4) Common Shares a and Deferred Share Units (DSU s) Beneficially Owned, Contro lled or Directed March 31, 2024 Common Shares DSUs Total Common Shares and DSUs Number 13,000 2,151 15,151 Value (1) \$541,450 \$8 \$89,589 \$631,039 Has the Director met the Share Ownership Guideline?
-(2) eline?
-(2) Yes Ratio of Value of Common Shares and DSUs to Director's Annual Retainer 10.5x
+Trisura Board/Committee Membership Public Board Membership During Last Five Years Board Trisura Group Ltd. 2023 - Present Meetings attended in 2024: 5 of 5 Governance and Compensation Committee Meetings attended in 2024: 2 of 4(6) Risk Committee Meetings attended in 2024: 2 of 4(6) Common Shares as nd Deferred Share Units (DSU s) Beneficially Owned, Contro elled or Directed April 30, 2025 Common Shares DSUs Total Common Shares and DSUs Number 13,000 3,989 16,989 Value (1) \$492,050 \$150,984 \$643,034 Has the Director met the Share Ownership Guide eline?
+(2) Yes Ratio of Value of Common Shares and DSUs to Director' Director's Annual Retainer 8.6x